Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

-Finally I would like to venture the following speculative suggestions. (i) As we know from general relativity, gravity couples directly to energy.
-Perhaps a system subject to a strong external gravitational field can, in certain cases, be reasonably modeled by~\eqref{eq_ModdedLiouville} with $A=H$.
-If so, could this tell us something interesting about the entropy of a system falling onto the event horizon of a black hole?
-Could this be a useful tool for studying black hole thermodynamics?
-(A quantum version of this master equation (c.f.~earlier comments in connection to~\eqref{eq_precDistRel4}) might be an even better tool.) (ii) To the best of my knowledge, theoretical computer science grounds its notions of computability and complexity in concrete (if highly abstracted and idealized) physical models.
-Does the existence of an obstruction to ideal measurement without disturbance in Hamiltonian mechanics have some bearing on those notions of computer science grounded in the world of classical physics~\cite{fn_reversibleComp}? (iii) Hamilton's equations and their underlying geometro-algebraic structure are not unique to physics; they emerge wherever the equations of a theory can be gotten out of a variational principle~\cite{arnold1990symplectic}.
+Finally I would like to pose a pair of broad, but hopefully suggestive, questions. (i) Theoretical computer science grounds its notions of computability and complexity in concrete, if highly abstracted and idealized, physical models.
+If the results~(\ref{eq_precDistRel2},~\ref{eq_precPrecRel},~\ref{eq_uncertUncertRel2}) are found to have a claim to generality, how would this change theories of computation grounded in the world of classical physics?\footnote{There are parallels here to Landauer's work~\cite {landauer1961irreversibility}, establishing the thermodynamic irreversibility of certain computing processes, which launched the field of reversible computing~\cite{frank2017foundations}; and of course to quantum mechanics, which led to quantum computing.} (ii) Hamilton's equations and their underlying geometro-algebraic structure are not unique to physics; they emerge wherever the equations of a theory can be gotten out of a variational principle~\cite{arnold1990symplectic}.
 Indeed, in classical physics they emerge in just this way from Hamilton's principle of stationary action.
 In particular, optimal control theory uses essentially the same equations under the name of Pontryagin's minimum principle~\cite{kirk1970optimal}.
-Could the present results have consequences for aspects of optimal control under partial information and, by extension, for artificial intelligence?
-At the least, these musings illustrate the breadth of potential implications of our subject.
+Could the present topic have consequences for aspects of optimal control under partial information and, by extension, even for the study of intelligence?
+At the least, these musings illustrate the breadth of potential implications of this paper's subject.